ajahne/blog/_posts/2017-10-31-javascript-functions-part-3.md

 console.log(boundGetName()); //"Component"
 {% endhighlight %}

 So what happened in our previous example?
 Why was "Component" printed and not "Global"?
 The reason is that we bound the _this_ value to our component object.
-Eventhough the first call to getName() returns "Global", we subsequently locked the value of _this_ to the component in our bound function.
+Even though the first call to getName() returns "Global", we subsequently locked the value of _this_ to the component in our bound function.

 #### Example 2 - partial function application
 We can also utilize _bind_ to create a function with a predefined set of arguments.